Planes, Trains and Automobiles: Plot

-The pair resume driving to Chicago the next morning, but their car is impounded by the Illinois State Patrol as unroadworthy.
-Del persuades a trucker to take them into Chicago and they ride in the semi's refrigerated trailer.

-At a Chicago "L" station, Neal sincerely thanks Del for getting him home, and they part ways with affection.
-As Neal rides a commuter train to his neighborhood, he thinks about the trip, recalling some of Del's odd comments and silences during the journey.
-It occurs to him that Del has not actually been trying to get home himself.
-Neal returns to the station, where he finds Del still sitting.
-Del explains that he does not have a home and that his wife died eight years earlier.
-Neal brings Del home with him for Thanksgiving dinner and introduces his family to his new friend.
+On Thanksgiving Day, the pair continues their journey in the burnt car until the Illinois State Police impounds it for being unroadworthy.
+Del persuades a truck driver to give them a ride to Chicago—albeit in the truck's refrigerated trailer.
+At a Chicago "L" station, Neal thanks Del for helping him get home, and the two part amicably.
+However, as Neal rides the commuter train, he reflects on Del's peculiar comments and silences during their journey.
+Troubled, Neal returns to the station and finds Del sitting alone.
+Del confesses that he has no permanent home and has been living on the road since his wife's death eight years earlier.
+Neal brings Del home with him and introduces his family to his new friend.